 One last thing we should mention is how to capture email addresses and what to do with them.
 To do this, you need an email automation tool.
-Examples include: Convertkit, Active Campaign, MailChimp and Drip.
+Examples include ConvertKit, Active Campaign, MailChimp, and Drip.

-I have used all of these and recommend either Drip for most business applications.
-Drip has the advantage of being free for up to 100 subscribers, so you can set things up for no cost, while you start to build your subscriber list.
+I have used all of these and recommend Drip for most business applications.
+Drip has the advantage of being free for up to 100 subscribers, so you can set things up at no cost, while you start to build your subscriber list.
 It is now owned by Leadpages, so the integration is excellent.

 Sending Out Mails That You Can Track

 If you have an existing email subscriber list, you can use Drip to send out emails with links to the Web pages that you built in Leadpages.
 This helps you and your subscribers as follows: